Phyllis Wise

-Phyllis Mary Wang Wise (Chinese: 王斐丽) is a biomedical researcher.
-Most recently, she is serving as the inaugural chief executive officer and president of the Colorado Longitudinal Study.
+Phyllis Mary Wang Wise (Chinese: 王斐丽) is an American biomedical researcher.
+In 2016, she accepted a position as the inaugural chief executive officer and president of the Colorado Longitudinal Study.

 Family and education

 Wise is the daughter of Mamie Wang and Shih-Chun Wang.

 Wise received a bachelor's degree in biology from Swarthmore College in 1967, an M.A.
 (1969) and then a doctorate (1972) in zoology from the University of Michigan.
 She was a postdoctoral fellow there from 1972 to 1974.

 Career

 University professor

 In 1976, Wise was appointed assistant professor of physiology at the University of Maryland, Baltimore.
 In 1993, she was appointed professor of physiology and chair of the department at the University of Kentucky in Lexington, Kentucky.
 In 2002, she became dean of the College of Biological Sciences at University of California-Davis, holding also the rank of distinguished professor of neurobiology, physiology and behavior in its College of Biological Sciences, and professor of physiology and membrane biology in its School of Medicine.